DigitalDenCloud/serverless-web-application-backend/README.md

 ### JavaScript
 ------------------
-In the index.html I added the JavaScript that makes a fetch request to my API from API gateway.
-This code fetches data from two different API endpoints, one for making a PUT request and another for making a GET request.
+In the index.html add the JavaScript.
+The JS makes a fetch request to my API from API gateway.
+The code fetches data from two different API endpoints, one for making a PUT request and another for making a GET request.
 It then extracts the JSON data returned by the GET request, updates an HTML element with that data, and logs the same data to the console for debugging purposes:

 ```javascript
   <script type = "text/javascript">